John Oliver Explains How The Parkland School Shooting Is Different

-John Oliver returned on Sunday night after a months-long absence, just in time to discuss the latest mass school shooting in America, this time at the Stoneman Douglas High School in Parkland, Florida.
+John Oliver returned on Sunday night after a months-long absence, just in time to discuss the latest mass school shooting in America, this time at the Marjorie Stoneman Douglas High School in Parkland, Florida.
 As with every time one of these shootings occur, a familiar pattern develops.

 “These events are now so familiar, we basically automatically know how each side will play out,” explained Oliver. “‘Thoughts and prayers,’ ‘f*ck your thoughts and prayers,’ ‘it’s a mental health problem,’ ‘yeah, but it’s also a gun problem,’ and then someone says ‘now’s not the time to talk about gun control,’ and then everybody moves on until it inevitably happens again.”